 Who can you contact for help?

 - While planning a trip you will find there are resources available that can help you with the process.
 For example, you can work with a travel agent who specializes in accessible and disability travel that has knowledge on how to find locations and services that are accommodating for your requests.
 You can also get in touch with disability organizations and resources in the area where you’ll be traveling for additional assistance regarding local services and what’s available.
-Websites like Disabled Travelers and Access-Able Travel Source can provide information for accessible travel needs as well.
+Websites like Disabled Travelers and Society for Accessible Travel and Hospitality can provide information for accessible travel needs as well.

 Do you have plans for the summer?
 What does your planning process look like?